UltraEngine/Documentation/introduction.md

 Welcome to the Ultra Engine documentation.
 Here you will learn how to use the software to build high-performance games and applications.

-Ultra Engine is currently available in "early access" mode, consisting of a C++ programming SDK for Windows that serves as a foundation for continued development.
+Ultra Engine is currently available in early access mode, consisting of a C++ programming SDK for Windows that serves as a foundation for continued development.

 ## System Requirements